 Analysis / Bias

-When reporting straight news there is a strong Christian bias in story selection, but information is generally sourced properly to credible media outlets and organizations.
+There is a strong Christian bias in story selection when reporting straight news, but the information is generally sourced properly to credible media outlets and organizations.

-Overall, we rate The Christian Post Right Biased based on story selection that is favorable to the right and Mixed for factual reporting based on a few failed fact checks, use of poor sources and misleading headlines that do not match the story.
-(7/18/2016) Updated (D. Van Zandt 3/19/2019)
+Overall, we rate The Christian Post Right Biased based on story selection favorable to the right and Mixed for factual reporting based on a failed fact check, poor sources, and misleading headlines that do not match the story.
+(7/18/2016) Updated (D. Van Zandt 06/17/2022)